dottjt/plastic/other/diary.md

 # diary.

+01/04/2020 - Finally, I'm back into the swing of it.
+The Reade is back bby!
+Making good progress on the book, but more importantly, I've discovered the intent/purpose of the book.
+I am creating Chinese-counter culture.

 29/01/2020 - I'm beginning to get close to finalising the 1st chapter.
 It's not 100% there yet, but I hope to continue working on it.
 I've also decided to restructure a lot of the chapters by documenting everything.
 Although extraneous, it will help tremendously in terms of being able to plan ahead with my writing.
 I think perahps that's why the first chapter was difficult because I didn't have oversight over the structure of it.
 I can tell this book has been affecting my mental health.
 Not because the subject matter, but the task of writing a book.
 The anxiety of completing it.
 The feeling of apathy.
 What ultimately matters is that each step I take towards constructing it, is one step closer towards my goal.

 24/01/2020 - I've been making good progress on the novel.
 I've fleshed out what I want the story to be, written a lot more of the chapters and as it turns it, it's basically reciting a lot of my early 20s.
 I'm struggling to write the later chapters, ultimately because I need to focus solely on finishing the first 7 chapters, because there's a lot of details I haven't yet fleshed out.
 Really struggling to write today.
 It's not really coming out, but it's probably because I'm exhausted.